 There are different ways central banks can achieve the goal of increased liquidity.
-One method that can be used to achieve it is by lowering rates.
+One method is to lower lending rates.
 Central banks provide loans to commercial banks at a particular rate.

-When the rate is lowered, funds are more easily accessible to the commercial banks and their clients.
-Lower rates discourage savings and encourage consumption, which promotes economic growth.
+When the rate is lowered, there is more demand for funds by the commercial banks and their clients.
+Lower rates discourage savings and encourage consumption and investment, which promotes economic growth.

-An additional way through which central banks increase the money supply is by reducing the reserve requirement imposed on commercial banks.
+A second way through which central banks can increase the money supply is by reducing the reserve requirement imposed on commercial banks.
 Commercial banks must hold a certain portion of funds they receive in the form of deposits as reserves.

-Lower reserve requirements mean that funds are more easily available to those looking to borrow.
+Lower reserve requirements mean that more funds are made available to those looking to borrow.